Serhiy Prytula Charity Foundation: Other charitable activities

 On July 12, 2022, 10-year-old Valeria Yezhova from Kyiv donated 21 thousand hryvnias to the Foundation.
 The girl raised the money by playing checkers with passersby.
 People who lost had to donate an arbitrary amount to the army."

 On August 29, 2022, Serhiy Prytula's charitable foundation, Odesa-based FC Chornomorets and the management of Odesa's Chornomorets stadium signed a memorandum of cooperation.

 In June 2023, after the Destruction of the Kakhovka Dam, the Foundation purchased and sent to the rescuers in Kherson a mud pumping machine.

+In September 2024, the Prytula Foundation U.S.A. was launched in the United States.
+As an independent non-profit, it focuses on restoring safe and dignified living conditions in Ukraine’s front-line and de-occupied regions.

 The activities of Serhiy Prytula's foundation are supported by the director, Andrii Shuvalov, and an accountant.
 Only these two people receive a salary."
 The charitable organization cooperates with the "Come Back Alive" fund and batch of international and national partners and donor institutions.
 The foundation's activities include assistance to medical institutions, such as Okhmatdyt and the Institute of Traumatology."